jhoneill/6Print/mdHelp/Out-Printer.md

 PS C:\> Out-Printer -Path .\Out-Printer.psd1 -PrinterName 'Microsoft Print to PDF' -Destination .\listing.pdf -Landscape -PaperSize a3 -FontName 'Calibri' -FontSize 9
 ```

-Sends a text file to the 'Microsoft Print to PDF' printer, creating a file named "listing.pdf".
+Sends a text file to the 'Microsoft Print to PDF' printer, creating a file named
-Here the printing is rotated to LandScape and A3 size paper is used.
+"listing.pdf".
+Here the printing is rotated to LandScape and the page is size to A3.
 The font uses the Calibri typeface set in 9 point size.

 ### Example 4